seflless/cognize/README.md

 It is a general diagramming tool, but with a focus on working with a local codebase.

-## Installing
+## Installing The VS Code Extension

-To install the VS Code:

 1. Install from the Marketplace (**TODO** Publish it and link to it here)
 1. Or go to extensions in VS Code and search for "Cognize"